Exposing Caste Discrimination in the United States

 Location: Online Zoom Webinar

 Phillip Martin's multi-part series for The World, “Caste Discrimination in the USA,” explores how the caste system has followed many migrants from India, Nepal, and elsewhere in South Asia to the United States.
 Caste discrimination impacts thousands of people living in North America, who have no legal recourse to address inherent bigotries and harsh realities that define everyday life for Dalits, or "untouchables."
 This series hones in on grassroots and parliamentary efforts in the United Kingdom and Canada to establish legal protections for South Asian expats, migrants, and descendants who face caste discriminations in the diaspora, and lessons applicable to the United States.
-This project is led by Phillip Martin, senior investigative reporter for WGBH News and a contributing reporter for PRI’s The World (a co-production of WGBH, the BBC, and PRI which he helped develop as a senior producer in 1995).
+This project is led by Phillip Martin, senior investigative reporter for GBH News and a contributing reporter for PRX’s The World (a co-production of GBH, the BBC, and PRX which he helped develop as a senior producer in 1995).